 What we are doing about...

-We are conducting a range of studies to better understand the causes of subfertiltiy and to provide individualised treatment protocols based on a woman’s ovarian reserve and endometrial receptivity.
+We are conducting a range of studies to better understand the causes of subfertility and to improve the chance of livebirth and reduce the risk of miscarriage.

 2. Problems in Early Pregnancy

-We are conducting a study to explore the uncertainties in early pregnancy including pregnancies of unknown location and uncertain viability.
+We have conducted several studies which explore the uncertainties in early pregnancy including pregnancies of unknown location and uncertain viability.

-To do this we are revisiting the historical data that exist on the development of normal early pregnancies and then applying this to complicated pregnancies.
+We revisited the historical data that exist on the development of normal early pregnancies and then applied this to complicated pregnancies.

-We are also exploring the effect of subfertility, assisted conception and multiple pregnancy on early development and longterm outcome.
+We have also explored the effect of subfertility, assisted conception and multiple pregnancy on early development and long term outcome.

-Finally we are conducting studies looking at the effect of pelvic pathology and its’ treatment on both conception and pregnancy outcome.
+Finally, we continue to conduct studies looking at the effect of pelvic pathology and its’ treatment on both conception and pregnancy outcome.
 A key area in this respect is the role of congenital uterine anomalies and hysteroscopic resection of uterine septae.

 Endometrial receptivity and implantation failure